Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

 > This note is for SysAdmins or DevOps Engineers, so most of the commands of this course run on Redhat-based distributions such as Redhat, Centos, etc.

+> I used bash as a default shell for these commands.
+You may have some different outputs based on your default shell.

 ## Part 01 (Linux Review)

 Shell Scripting is an interpreter and cross-platform programming language.